 Parenting A Bipolar Teenager with Expert Guide!

-Bipolar disorder is a mental health issue where severe mood swings occur.
+Bipolar disorder is a mental health issue where severe mood swings and mood episodes occur.
 The person may feel depressed or highly manic.
 Parenting a bipolar teenager is very tough.
 Parents need to:

 - Understand bipolar disorder.